April 7, 2025

 *Risk factors include Obesity, smoking habits, diabetes, a family history of hypertension or heart disease, chronic kidney disease, or stroke, blood pressure

 The blood sugar test measures how efficiently your body processes sugar after eating.
 A normal result should be below 125 mg/dL (random blood sugar test).
-If the result is higher, or if you have a history of gestational diabetes, a family history of diabetes, or known metabolic disorders, more specific tests like fasting blood sugar, glucose tolerance test, or HbA1c may be recommended.
+If the result is higher, or if you have a history of gestational diabetes, a family history of diabetes, or known metabolic disorders, more specific tests like fasting blood sugar or HbA1c may be recommended.
+The HbA1c test provides an average of your blood sugar levels over the past three months.

 Recommend Frequency for Blood Sugar testing: